Killing of Debrina Kawam: Suspect

 The primary suspect was identified as 33-year-old Guatemalan Sebastian Zapeta-Calil, who illegally immigrated to the United States after being extradited in 2018 as a result of attempting to enter through the Arizona-Mexico border.
 It is unknown how long Zapeta-Calil has been in the United States.

 Zapeta-Calil was arrested at the Herald Square station shortly after the incident, when three high school students recognized him on another subway train and called 911.
 At the time of his arrest, he was found possessing a lighter.

 He was formally charged with first-degree and second-degree murder with an additional arson charge.
-Zapeta-Calil was also transferred to a hospital late on December 23 but was released the following day.
+Zapeta-Calil was sent to a hospital overnight, which delayed his arraignment hearing.
 Authorities said that the suspect and the woman were unrelated and that the attack was likely unprovoked.
 On December 24, Zapeta-Calil was arraigned and entered no plea.
-During the arraignment, the prosecutor stated that Zapeta-Calil had told police he had been drinking heavily and didn't remember what had happened.
+During the arraignment, the prosecutor stated that Zapeta-Calil had told police he had been drinking heavily and did not remember what had happened.